-- Foreign transaction fee: Both the Freedom and Freedom Unlimited charge a 3% foreign transaction fee.
+- Foreign transaction fee: Both the Freedom and Freedom Unlimited charge a 3 percent foreign transaction fee.

 - No welcome offers: Since you’re not submitting a new application, you won’t be eligible for either of the welcome offers for these cards.